reritom/Flask-PyMongo-Unittest-Guide/README.md

     ...
 ```

-In our test, we can then patch the app.database module object so that mongo refers to our mongomock.MongoClient instance, instead of PyMongo.
+In our test, we can then patch the `app.database` module object so that `mongo` refers to our `mongomock.MongoClient` instance, instead of `PyMongo`.
 ```
 # tests/articles_test.py
 import unittest